mathiatt04/computational_physics/usadel-josephson/README.md

 ![Supercurrent as a function of phase difference](current-phase.png)

-The current is 2π-periodic and roughly sinusoidal in the phase difference across the junction — the DC Josephson effect.
+The current is 2π-periodic and roughly sinusoidal in the phase difference across the junction.
+This is the DC Josephson effect.
 With zero phase difference the current integrand is numerically zero everywhere, as it must be.

 ## Method